Witnesses in Administrative Hearings

 - Which witness had the best opportunity to observe the action or incident in question?

-At the start of the Administrative Hearing, the hearing officer will determine how many witnesses will be called during the hearing.
+The hearing officer will determine how many witnesses will be called during the hearing.
 If there are multiple witnesses, the hearing officer has the right to limit the number of direct witnesses when they will likely report redundant information.
-If this should happen, the hearing officer will allow the charged student or presenting party to decide which witnesses have the most detailed information about the incident and plan to call on them.
+If this should happen, the hearing officer will allow the charged student or presenting party to decide which witnesses each wishes to participate in the hearing.

-The best witnesses are those who are present during the hearing.
-If a witness cannot be present due to an academic scheduling conflict, the witness can provide a written statement of his or her account, which will be read at the hearing.
 Every effort should be made to have all direct witnesses attend the hearing.
-In-person information is weighted more heavily than letters when the hearing officer is determining if a student violated the Code of Conduct.
+If a witness cannot be present for a hearing due to an academic scheduling conflict, the witness can provide a written statement of their account, which will be read at the hearing.
+In-person information is weighted more heavily than written statements when the hearing officer is determining if a student violated the Code of Conduct.